-2.2.9 Bicycle Facility Type
+2.2.8 Bicycle Facility Type

 The NFR Model includes a bicycle facility type, which reflects the type of bicycle treatment on each link in the network.
-The bicycle facility type is based on the concept of a bicycle comfort index, with some facilities being more comfortable for bicyclists than others.
-The bicycle facility types are listed in Table 2.14.
-In addition, the network includes a non-motorized link facility type.
+Bicycle facility type is defined by the network variable BikeFT and is defined as shown in Table 2.13.
+In addition, the network includes a non-motorized facilities such as bike paths, which are coded with a roadway facility type value of 61.
 This facility type represents paths, trails, and connections that are open to non-motorized travel but not open to vehicles.
-Bicycle facility type as defined on the 2015 base year network are shown in Figure 2.7 through Figure 2.11.
+Bicycle facility type as defined on the 2019 base year network are shown in Figure 2.7 through Figure 2.11.

-Table 2.14 Bicycle Facility Type Definitions
+Table 2.13 Bicycle Facility Type Definitions

 Bicycle Facility Type Description

-1 Bike trails / mixed use paths
+1 Bike trails / mixed use paths / Protected bike lanes

 2 Bike lanes

-3 Bike routes / bikeable shoulders
+3 Bike routes / Sharrows

 4 No specific treatment, but bikes allowed

 -1 Bikes prohibited

-Figure 2.7 Bicycle Facility Types (MPO Region)
+Figure 2.7Bicycle Facility TypesMPO Region

-Figure 2.9 Bicycle Facility Types (Greeley)
+Figure 2.8 Bicycle Facility Types Fort Collins

-Figure 2.10 Bicycle Facility Types (Loveland)
+Figure 2.10 Bicycle Facility Types Loveland

-Figure 2.11 Bicycle Facility Types (Expanded Model Area)
+Figure 2.11Bicycle Facility TypesExpanded Model Area

-2.2.10 Routable Network
+2.2.9 Routable Network

-Many functions in TransCAD require the creation of a routable network file, identified by a ".net" extension.
+Many functions in TransCAD require the creation of a routable network file, identified by a."net" extension.
 For the NFR Model, the path building/skimming and traffic assignment procedures require a routable network.
 A routable network is also required when editing transit route systems.
 Routable network files store link length, turn penalty information, and travel time information for each link.
 Specific turn prohibitions are initially stored in a separate file referenced when creating the routable network.
 An appropriate routable network file is created during automated network initialization.